 Have news to share?
-Please send information to the WLA office at newsletter@wla.org by

-Mandauta be included in that we like direct.
-Ple Contract Info evant graphics, as well as wslette Washington Library Association
+Please send information to the WLA office at newsletter@wla.org by FMbhay to be in a that weeks digest.
+Please in any relevant graphics, as well as the blurb you would like posted in our newsletter.